vitabaks/autobase/automation/roles/upgrade/README.md

 This role is designed for in-place or blue-green upgrade methods (e.g., from version 17 to 18).

+**Playbooks**

+In-place method:
+- `pg_upgrade` - Upgrades the PostgreSQL to a new major version.
+- `pg_upgrade_rollback` - Performs a rollback of a PostgreSQL upgrade.

+Blue-green method:
+- `pg_logical_upgrade` - Upgrades the target cluster and converting a physical replica into a logical replica.
+- `pg_logical_switchover` - Redirects PostgreSQL traffic from the source cluster to the target cluster with near-zero downtime.
+- `pg_logical_switchover_rollback` - Switches PostgreSQL traffic back to the source cluster.
+- `pg_logical_replication_stop` - Clean up publications, subscriptions, and replication slots.

-#### How it works:
+#### How it works

-TBD

-For in-place upgrade method, we use hard links instead of copying files to reduce downtime.
-There is no need to plan additional disk space.

-#### Database Downtime Considerations

-To minimize or even eliminate errors during database upgrades (depending on the workload and timeouts), we pause the PgBouncer pools.
-From an application's perspective, this does not result in terminated database connections.
-Instead, applications might experience a temporary increase in query latency while the PgBouncer pools are paused.
+`In-place` method upgrades the current production cluster directly.
+It is simpler and does not require additional servers, but it usually requires a short maintenance window (typically about 1 minute, depending on workload and environment).

+`Blue-green` method upgrades a separate target cluster that is a copy of the current one, so upgrade stages on target do not impact production availability.
+This method is suitable when downtime must be limited to a few seconds: during switchover, the source cluster is briefly set to read-only, traffic is redirected to target (by updating PgBouncer pool backend IPs), and you can observe stability before switching the application to the address of the new cluster or rolling back to the source cluster if needed.

+Rollback is possible without losing changes made after cutover, because reverse logical replication (source <- target) is created during traffic switching.

+**Database Downtime Considerations**

-On average, the PgBouncer pause duration is approximately 30 seconds.
-However, for larger databases, this pause might be extended due to longer `pg_upgrade` and `rsync` procedures.
-The default maximum wait time for a request during a pause is set to 2 minutes (controlled by the `query_wait_timeout` pgbouncer parameter).
-If the pause exceeds this duration, connections will be terminated with a timeout error.
+`In-place` To minimize the downtime, we pause PgBouncer pools.
+This doesn’t terminate application connections, but may temporarily increase query latency while pools are paused.
+The pause typically lasts ~30-60 seconds, but may be longer for large databases due to pg_upgrade and rsync.
+The default maximum wait time during a pause is 2 minutes (controlled by the query_wait_timeout parameter).

+`Blue-green` A short service impact occurs only during switchover: the source cluster is briefly set to read-only, the remaining logical replication lag is drained, and traffic is redirected to target.
+Only the write traffic degrades (~10-15 seconds), while the read traffic has near-zero downtime.

 ## Compatibility

-The upgrade is supported starting from PostgreSQL 9.3 for in-place upgrade method, or PostgreSQL 10 for blue-green upgrade method.
+The upgrade is supported starting from PostgreSQL 9.3 for in-place upgrade method, and starting from PostgreSQL 12 for blue-green upgrade method.

 ## Requirements

 Specify the current (old) version of PostgreSQL in the `pg_old_version` variable and target version of PostgreSQL for the upgrade in the `pg_new_version` variable.

+For the blue-green method, deploy the target cluster in standby cluster mode.
+Ensure that the target cluster has the same number of PostgreSQL servers as the source cluster.
+This is important during switchover when configuring PgBouncer to redirect traffic to the target cluster (if PgBouncer is installed).

 ## Recommendations